swetapati22/Counterhate_Arguments/README.md

 # Implementing Authentic Counterhate Arguments

-This project replicates and extends the study **"Finding Authentic Counterhate Arguments: A Case Study with Public Figures"**, focusing on the identification and validation of counterhate arguments against individual-targeted online hate speech.
+This project is part of "Reproducibility challenges in research papers" and it replicates and extends the study **"Finding Authentic Counterhate Arguments: A Case Study with Public Figures"**, focusing on the identification and validation of counterhate arguments against individual-targeted online hate speech.

 ## 🚀 Getting Started